brianyoung2575/Competing-Firms-Pricing-Simulation/README.md

-# Competing Firm Pricing Simulation
+# Competing Firms Pricing Simulation

 A multi-agent market simulation where firms compete using different pricing strategies in a dynamic environment with stochastic demand and market shocks.